 Mentorship can be a life-long commitment.
 While it doesn’t have to be a daily obligation, there will be times when your mentee needs you more than others.
 Along with the pleas for advice, there may be weddings, birthday parties, and other events you’re expected to attend.
 When deciding whether to be a mentor, if you’ve been privileged of receiving mentorship, remember how meaningful that relationship was to you.
 If you’re ready to be that for someone else, by all means, forge ahead.

 When you teach someone else the valuable lessons you’ve learned or share your knowledge on a particular subject, you become a master on that subject.
 Mentoring can help you understand and refine your leadership skills and your thoughts and opinions on business matters.
 Your career can excel when your mentor someone because you’ll work hard to live up to their expectations.

 Not only will you help build the leaders of tomorrow, but you’ll gain the deep reward of helping someone else.
 This intrinsic reward can be powerful; mentoring forces you to learn and evolve.
 The reality is that mentoring will change you both for the better.

 Finding a good mentor or two can accelerate your career trajectory, putting you ahead of the game.
 Mentoring others is a way to pay it forward for those climbing the ladder of success behind you and can be just as rewarding.
-Mentoring and being mentored are ultimately about a deep and satisfying relationship with another professional in which you are both challenged to learn and grow.
+Mentorship is ultimately about a deep and satisfying relationship with another professional in which you are both challenged to learn and grow.

-Ultimately, mentoring relationships can be as important to your career as your family and friends are to your personal life.
+Finally, being a trusted professional advisor can be as vital to your career as your family and friends are to your personal life.
 Indeed, mentors and mentees may become cherished friends over time.
 Choose them wisely and enjoy the additional dimensions they will bring into your life.